 No, it’s a worldwide problem.
 No country is better than another when it comes to sex trafficking because it is a low-risk, high-profit industry that operates through elaborate international criminal networks all over the world.
 It is one of the fastest growing criminal industries in the world victimizing millions of people and reaping billions in profits.

 No, it’s totally untrue.
 Let’s be clear, if people — who, by the way, prefer not to face the reality — believe that America is better than other places, they are wrong.
-Young American girls have been trafficked within and outside the US.
+Young American girls are trafficked within and outside the US.
 A lot of them are sent to the the Middle East.

 In the US, there are a lot of places like that.
 I don’t work in the US but a lot of organizations do.
 When one think that those places are not real massage parlors, one should go to the police to signal it.
 It’s the best thing to do.